 Our office is open Monday through Friday, from 8:00 a.m. to 5:00 p.m.
 To schedule an appointment, please call 814-898-6504 or stop by the office located at 212 Erie Hall.
 Enter at the southwest corner of the building facing the Reed Parking Lot.

 Feeling stressed?
 Having problems?

-Like many students, you may encounter a great deal of stress during your college years — whether it be academic, social, family, work, financial, etc. While most cope successfully with the demands of college life, for some, the pressures can become overwhelming and unmanageable.
+Like many students, you may encounter a great deal of stress during your college years—academic, social, family, work, financial, etc. While most cope successfully with the demands of college life, the pressures can become overwhelming and unmanageable for some.
 You may feel alone, isolated, helpless, and even hopeless.
 These feelings can easily disrupt your academic performance and may result in harmful behaviors such as substance abuse and attempts at suicide.

 So, if you're feeling stressed or having problems, we can help.
 We offer the following services to currently enrolled students: